Organization Recognition and Support

-The City makes promotion and advertising tools available to organizations under certain conditions, such as adherence to the delivery deadlines for material to be published and to the technical requirements specified.
+The City makes promotion and advertising tools available to organizations under certain conditions.
+These conditions include adherence to delivery deadlines for material to be published and to the technical specifications.

-The organizations themselves are responsible for production, delivery and transportation costs.
+The organizations are responsible for production, delivery and transportation costs.
 The City produces no material for them.
-The City also reserves the right at all times not to publish content.
+It also reserves the right not to publish content.